In the celestial realm, a rebellious angel named Lucifer ignites a cosmic war, challenging the very fabric of heaven and Earth.

 Who is the ruler of the Land of the Remembered?

-Discover the awards and nominations received by The Book of Life.
-Explore the history of The Book of Life and its cast and crew.
+Discover all the awards and nominations received by The Book of Life, from Oscars to film festival honors.
+Learn how The Book of Life and its cast and crew have been recognized by critics and the industry alike.

 A museum chaperone named Mary Beth (Christina Applegate) embarks on an adventurous journey with a lively group of unruly children.
 As they navigate through the exhibits, she captivates them with the enchanting tales woven within the rich tapestry of Mexican folklore.
 Among her many stories, she shares the legend of the picturesque town of San Angel, a place immortalized in the Book of Life, which holds the essence of every tale ever told.
 This mythical book encapsulates the journey of how their world was formed, and to enhance the storytelling experience, she unveils a charming box of dolls that represent its colorful characters.